dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-moral-consequentialism.md

 in more stable countries: the rule of law itself is vigorously protected, even it cases when doing so makes it hard to mete out some perfect justice.
-That is, if the judge is forced to choose between true justice and true rule of law, the judge will often lean towards the decision that protects rule of law.
+That is, if the judge is forced to choose between true justice and rule of law, the judge will often lean towards the decision that protects rule of law.

 We should want what is best for ourselves, for another individual, for our family, community, nation and world.
 But most crucially: those